rust-lang/book/src/ch17-05-traits-for-async.md

 every time it gets moved.
 That would potentially be a lot of performance overhead, especially given there can be a whole web of references that need updating.
-On the other hand, if we could make sure the data structure in question *does not move in memory*, we do not have to update any references.
+On the other hand, if we could make sure the data structure in question *doesn’t move in memory*, we don’t have to update any references.
-This is exactly what Rust’s borrow checker requires: you cannot move an item which has any active references to it using safe code.
+This is exactly what Rust’s borrow checker requires: you can’t move an item which has any active references to it using safe code.

 `Pin` builds on that to give us the exact guarantee we need.
 When we *pin* a